 Refurbished phones generally should have at least the ability to retain at least 80% of the battery life to be considered pristine.
 For QwikFone refurbished smartphones, if the battery doesn't meet this 80% standard, we replace it with a brand-new battery to ensure proper performance for the pristine condition of the phone.
 So, to answer the first question about the refurbished phones and whether they have a new battery or not, the answer is yes, if the original battery of the phone needs to be replaced, the phone will have a new battery.

-How to check the refurbished iPhone battery life?
+How to check the refurbished phone battery life?

-This is one of the most common questions we get regarding refurbished iPhones because iPhones for many users are considered the hardest and most expensive to replace or repair their batteries.
-So, before you purchase a refurbished iPhone, learn how to check the life and health of its battery.
+This is one of the most common questions we get regarding refurbished phones and especially for iPhones because iPhones, for many users, are considered the hardest and most expensive to replace or repair their batteries.
+So, before you purchase a refurbished phone, learn how to check the life and health of its battery.

 Before conducting this check, we need to clarify the difference between the battery's health and battery life.
 Although most people may use these two words interchangeably, they mean two different things.